The Hackett Group (NASDAQ:HCKT) Releases Q3 2022 Earnings Guidance

-The Hackett Group (NASDAQ:HCKT – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $0.34-$0.36 for the period, compared to the consensus estimate of $0.36.
+The Hackett Group (NASDAQ:HCKT – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
+The company provided EPS guidance of $0.34-$0.36 for the period, compared to the consensus EPS estimate of $0.36.
 The company issued revenue guidance of $70.50 million-$72.50 million, compared to the consensus revenue estimate of $76.77 million.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, October 7th.
-Shareholders of record on Friday, September 23rd will be paid a $0.11 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Friday, October 7th.
+Investors of record on Friday, September 23rd will be issued a $0.11 dividend.
+This represents a $0.44 annualized dividend and a yield of 2.04%.
 The ex-dividend date of this dividend is Thursday, September 22nd.
-This represents a $0.44 dividend on an annualized basis and a yield of 1.94%.
-The Hackett Group’s payout ratio is 31.43%.
+The Hackett Group’s dividend payout ratio is 31.43%.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in HCKT.
-Advisor Group Holdings Inc. boosted its holdings in The Hackett Group by 22.4% in the first quarter.
-Advisor Group Holdings Inc. now owns 4,310 shares of the business services provider’s stock worth $99,000 after acquiring an additional 790 shares in the last quarter.
-Bank of New York Mellon Corp boosted its holdings in The Hackett Group by 4.1% in the first quarter.
-Bank of New York Mellon Corp now owns 361,399 shares of the business services provider’s stock worth $8,334,000 after acquiring an additional 14,139 shares in the last quarter.
-MetLife Investment Management LLC boosted its holdings in The Hackett Group by 52.4% in the first quarter.
-MetLife Investment Management LLC now owns 14,500 shares of the business services provider’s stock worth $334,000 after acquiring an additional 4,985 shares in the last quarter.
-BlackRock Inc. boosted its holdings in The Hackett Group by 0.7% in the first quarter.
-BlackRock Inc. now owns 1,941,457 shares of the business services provider’s stock worth $44,770,000 after acquiring an additional 14,206 shares in the last quarter.
-Finally, Sei Investments Co. boosted its holdings in The Hackett Group by 55.6% in the first quarter.
-Sei Investments Co. now owns 130,322 shares of the business services provider’s stock worth $2,979,000 after acquiring an additional 46,579 shares in the last quarter.
-Hedge funds and other institutional investors own 74.11% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Captrust Financial Advisors raised its stake in shares of The Hackett Group by 480.9% in the second quarter.
+Captrust Financial Advisors now owns 15,422 shares of the business services provider’s stock worth $293,000 after purchasing an additional 12,767 shares during the last quarter.
+Legal & General Group Plc raised its position in shares of The Hackett Group by 16.8% in the second quarter.
+Legal & General Group Plc now owns 9,584 shares of the business services provider’s stock worth $182,000 after buying an additional 1,379 shares in the last quarter.
+ExodusPoint Capital Management LP purchased a new stake in shares of The Hackett Group in the second quarter worth $498,000.
+Goldman Sachs Group Inc. raised its position in The Hackett Group by 36.8% during the second quarter.
+Goldman Sachs Group Inc. now owns 202,318 shares of the business services provider’s stock valued at $3,838,000 after purchasing an additional 54,442 shares in the last quarter.
+Finally, State Street Corp raised its position in The Hackett Group by 2.1% during the second quarter.
+State Street Corp now owns 598,137 shares of the business services provider’s stock valued at $11,412,000 after purchasing an additional 12,386 shares in the last quarter.
+Institutional investors own 74.11% of the company’s stock.

 The Hackett Group Company Profile